mx2913/service-docs/en/toponad.md

 - After the project is run on the phone, you can see the integration status of the ad in the Android Studio run log or Logcat and Xcode run log.

-* <font color="red">Note: On the iOS platform, if TopOn has recently selected Admob or StartApp ads, the above test results will prompt the ad verification failure, but in fact, the integration is successful, just ignore it.</font>
+* <font color="red">Note: On the iOS platform of TopOn, if you select Admob or StartApp ads, the above test results will prompt the ad verification failure, but in fact, the integration is successful, just ignore it.</font>

 ## Sample Project